 While shopping for butternut squash, look for those with even cream color and is firm and heavy.
 Avoid those with soft spots, has wrinkled, feels light and looks dull.
 You can store butternut squash in a cool dry place.
 After cutting it, refrigerate the open piece by covering it with a plastic sheet.
 I usually cut this beautiful squash into cubes and store it in a freezer.
 It gets easy for using it for baby food.

-- Cover and cook till apple pieces get tender.
+Cover and cook until apple pieces get tender.
 Alternatively, you can also steam it in a steaming basket.

 Talk to your baby’s Pediatrician before starting any new food.